Long-Term Memory: How Knowledge Sticks in Teaching

 Spaced practice spreads learning over time, not just one session.
 Learners remember topics better when taught in stages (Cepeda et al., 2008).
 Reviewing material aids retention more than intensive cramming (Rohrer, 2009).
 Teachers can easily integrate the spacing effect (Ebbinghaus, 1885) using quick recall tasks.

 Elaborative interrogation asks learners to explain why facts are true.
-For example, learners explain headland and bay formation due to coastal erosion.
-Explaining why hard rock resists erosion builds better memory.
-This understanding helps learners remember by making connections (Craik & Lockhart, 1972; Anderson, 1983).
+For example, they might explain how coastal erosion forms headlands and bays.
+They also explain why hard rock resists erosion, which helps build stronger memory.
+This kind of understanding helps learners remember because it makes connections (Craik & Lockhart, 1972; Anderson, 1983).

 Ebbinghaus (1885) mapped what he called the 'forgetting curve': a steep decline in retention that begins within hours of learning and flattens out over time.
 His data, collected through self-experimentation with nonsense syllables, showed that roughly half of new material is forgotten within a day without review.
 By the end of a week, much of what remains has degraded further.

-Anderson (2000) showed interference makes learners forget similar information.
-Ebbinghaus (1885) found unused memories decay over time.
-Tulving (1974) explained learners sometimes cannot retrieve stored knowledge.
-Godden and Baddeley (1975) showed mismatched revision and exam cues hinder learners.
+Anderson (2000) showed that interference can make learners forget similar information.
+Ebbinghaus (1885) found that unused memories fade over time.
+Tulving (1974) explained that learners can sometimes fail to retrieve knowledge they have stored.
+Godden and Baddeley (1975) showed that mismatched revision and exam cues can hinder learners.

 Use these research methods to help learners.
 Rohrer (2012) suggests interleaving topics, rather than blocking them.
 Cepeda et al. (2008) show spaced retrieval improves memory.
 Carvalho & Goldstone (2014) found varied practice builds flexible memory.